UrimKurtishi/Firebase.NET/docs/README.md

 #### RequestMessage
 This class has two important properties: RequestMessageHeader and RequestMessageBody which contain all [FCM settings](https://firebase.google.com/docs/cloud-messaging/http-server-ref#downstream-http-messages-json) as properties.
 RequestMessageBody contains:
 1. Notification
-    * Notification property contains pre-defined set of values as specified by the [FCM settings](https://firebase.google.com/docs/cloud-messaging/http-server-ref#downstream-http-messages-json).
+	Notification property contains pre-defined set of values as specified by the [FCM settings](https://firebase.google.com/docs/cloud-messaging/http-server-ref#downstream-http-messages-json).
-2. Data
-    * Data property is a payload that can contain custom key-value data as needed.

-#### Notification
 	The library provides four notification types that can be pushed to client apps:
 	* AndroidNotification
 	* IosNotification
 	* WebNotification
 	* CrossPlatformNotification

-#### Data
+2. Data
-This property is a payload (class Payload that inherits Dictionary<string, string>) that can be attached to the notification and can contain any key-value data.
+    * This property is a payload (class Payload that inherits Dictionary<string, string>) that can be attached to the notification and can contain any key-value data.

 #### PushNotificationService
 This service has a PushMessage method that receives a RequestMessage as parameter to push to client apps.